A spot of decorative rhythm is a condiment for a drawing.

-Rhythm is being thought by some as more of a decorative condiment for design than as a principle of design.
+I’m reading that rhythm is being thought by some more as a decorative condiment for design than a principle of design.

-I’m not sure that I’m seeing this in practice.
-What I am seeing is rhythm’s effect is similar to that of color, it’s like a flower to a bee.
-Rhythm is used to draw us in, and also like color, it can easily affect the temperament of the viewer, much as the pacing of a piece of music affects the body.
+I’m not sure that I’m seeing that in practice.
+What I am seeing is rhythms affect is much like that of color, it’s like a flower to a bee, rhythm is used to draw us in, and also like color, it can affects the temperament of the viewer much as the pacing of a piece of music can affect the body.